AjinkyaBapat/mediumish-theme-jekyll/_posts/2020-07-22-passing-aca-exam.md

 I hope you find this post useful in order for you to clear the exam.
 Wish you the very best with your ACA Exam!

-Also, don't forget to check out this awesome GDG Nuremberg Group on Meetup!

 ## Notes